LIMINAL: Exploring The Frontiers of LLM Decode Performance: Power Modeling

 \section{Power Modeling}

-For modeling power, we assume $1W/mm^2$ for a given accelerator chip, meaning a reticle-limited 800$mm^2$ die consumes $800W$.
+For modeling power, we assume $1.1W/mm^2$ for a given accelerator chip, meaning a reticle-limited 800$mm^2$ die consumes $900W$.
 We estimated the power consumption for DRAM, including both HBM and 3D-DRAM, based on established power modeling for modern and emerging DRAMs~\cite{jedec_jesd270_4}, 3D-DRAM~\cite{sandhu2022future,chen2012cacti,10.1145/3532185}.
 We assume a fixed 8 chips for one server (CPU, network cards, etc) and estimate the power of one server (not including accelerator chip power) is 300W.
-Finally, we assume the energy expended on a wafer for intra-die communication as well as power for inter-chip communication to be zero.
-We use this across all chips, with the exception of CENT, where we use reported power~\cite{10.1145/3676641.3716267}.